home-assistant/home-assistant.io/source/_integrations/knx.markdown

 <div class='note'>

 Telegrams received on the KNX bus for the group address of a button are not reflected in a new button state.
-Use `knx_event` if you want to automate on a specific payload received on a group address.
+Use the `knx.telegram` trigger if you want to automate on a specific payload received on a group address.

 </div>